hgoldstein95/hgoldstein95.github.io/index.md

 </p> -->

 <blockquote>
-<strong>In Fall 2024 I will be on the academic job market!</strong> I am looking for tenure-track
+<strong>I am on the academic job market!</strong> My interests are broad, spanning programming
-positions in groups that are hiring faculty with strengths in programming languages, human-computer interaction, and/or software engineering.
-Please get in touch if you think I may be a good fit for your group!
+languages, software engineering, and human-computer interaction.
+If your university is hiring tenure-track faculty in any of those areas, please get in touch!
 </blockquote>

 <p>
-I recently finished my PhD at the University of Pennsylvania, studying under Professor Benjamin Pierce.
-In the Fall, I will start as a postdoc at the University of Maryland, working with Leo Lampropoulos as a Victor Basili Postdoctoral Fellow; I will also retain a part-time position at the University of Pennsylvania.
+I am a postdoc University of Maryland, working with Leo Lampropoulos as a Victor Basili Postdoctoral Fellow.
+I also have a part-time position at the University of Pennsylvania, where I recently finished my PhD with Professor Benjamin Pierce.
 My current research focus is on theoretical and human aspects of property-based testing.
 </p>

 <p>